 Now consider the probability of a proton with energy, $\sqrt{s}$, losing a fraction of energy $y$ due to the dark photon radiation which is written as

 Interpreting this in terms of the cross section, we define the losing factor, $LF(s,y)$, as

-Note that this effect does not depend on the hard process of proton scattering ($\sigma_0$) therefore, it is universally applicable to all interactions regarding the UHECR protons.
+In Fig.(\ref{fig:LF}), the losing factor for soft dark photon and hard dark photon have been shown as a contour plot of $\alpha'$ and $m_{\gamma'}$.
+Note that for the soft dark photon effect vanishes when $m_{\gamma'}\rightarrow 0$ and $\alpha' \rightarrow 1$.
+However, for the hard dark photon effect which is dominating over the larger range of energy, the losing factor tends to zero as $\alpha' \rightarrow 0$ as expected.
+Another interesting feature about the hard photon effect is that the losing factor is independent of the dark photon mass.
+This is because the presence of an almost massless dark photon contribute similarly to photon ones in the proton scattering.
+In fact if we assume that the coupling $\alpha' = \alpha$ the losing factor is exactly $0.5$ as the photon and dark photon radiation is twice as large as the photon radiation alone.

 The direct result of this effect on the flux of protons on a particular energy, $\sqrt{s_0}$, is that there are 2 contributions to the original cosmic rays spectrum, i.e., the increase in flux due to protons from a higher energy radiating dark photon and the decrease in flux due to protons at that energy lose energy radiating dark photon.
-Thus, we can calculate the cosmic rays spectrum at energy, $\sqrt{s_0}$, using the factor of losing energy.
+Thus, we can calculate the cosmic rays spectrum at energy, $\sqrt{s_0}$, using the factor of losing energy,